JosephCottam/AbstractRendering/AbstractRendering/README.txt

-To build:
+To build: ant jar
-ant Jar

-To execute:
+To build documentation: ant doc
-java -jar AR.jar
+To execute demo application: java -jar AR.jar

 To Use:
 Select a reduction function from the top-left drop-down.